tfpauly/privacy-proxy/draft-private-access-tokens.md

 ~~~

 Upon receipt of this challenge, Clients use it in the Issuance protocol as
 described in {{issuance}}.
+If the TokenChallenge has a version field the Client
+does not recognize or support, it MUST NOT parse or respond to the challenge.
+This document defines version 1, which indicates use of private tokens based on
+RSA Blind Signatures {{BLINDSIG}}, and determines the rest of the structure contents.

-The output of that protocol is a Token bound
+The output of the issuance protocol is a Token bound to the token challenge.
-to the token challenge.
-The Token is a structure that begins with a
-single byte that indicates a version.
-This document defines version 1,
+The Token is a structure that begins with a single byte that indicates a version, which
-which indicates use of private tokens based on RSA Blind Signatures {{BLINDSIG}},
-and determines the rest of the structure contents.
+MUST match the version in the TokenChallenge structure.

 ~~~
 struct {